tweedegolf/storage-abstraction/publish/Storage/README.md

 Your adapter might have additional dependencies such as a service client library like for instance aws-sdk as is used in the Amazon S3 adapter.
 Add these dependencies to the package.json file in the `./publish/YourAdapter` folder.

 Please add your dependencies also to the package.json file in the root folder of the Storage Abstraction package in case you add some tests for your adapter.
 Your dependencies will not be added to the Storage Abstraction package because only the files in the publish folder are published to npm and there is a stripped version of the package.json file in the `./publish/Storage` folder.

-You could publish your adapter to npm and add it as a peer dependency to this package.json.
+It would be very much appreciated if you could publish your adapter to npm and add your adapter to this README, see [this table](#adapters).

 Follow these steps: